What causes wrist pain?

 Pain, swelling, tenderness, and bruising around the area.

 If you are experiencing unusual pain or tenderness on your wrist, it is important to get checked out by a professional sports medicine doctor.
-Dr. Bob Meyer at the Spinal Rehab and Sports Medicine clinic has extensive experience with such injuries.
+Dr. Bob Meyer at the Spinal Rehab Sports Medicine clinic has extensive experience with such injuries.
 Dr. Bob will look at your wrist, run any necessary tests, and provide you with a clear diagnosis.
-He will also help you with treatment and rehabilitation, to ensure your wrist heals properly.
+He will also help you with sports injury treatment and rehabilitation, to ensure your wrist heals properly.